Frontend Permission UX & Subscription Flows

 Programmatic evaluation of Notification.permission must precede any UI rendering.
 The API returns three deterministic states: granted, denied, and default.
 Unsupported environments require immediate graceful degradation.

 Service worker readiness dictates push viability.
 Verify registration status, active worker scope, and network capability before proceeding.
-Integrate Silent Permission Checks & Pre-qualification for robust state-machine patterns.
+Integrate Silent Permission Checks & Pre-qualification for robust state-machine patterns, and when you only need to know whether a user has already blocked you, follow detecting denied push permission without prompting so you never burn the one-shot dialog on a lost cause.

 const PermissionState = Object.freeze({